BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Evaluation

-\paragraph{Fine-tuned Model Accuracy.} We now show the utility of \Sys{} datasets as a whole.
-In \cref{results-all-ft-accuracy}, we demonstrate the accuracy of a model fine-tuned on the datasets generated using different methods.
-Almost uniformly, \Sys{} leads to greater improvements in downstream model quality than generating from either Base or Instruct models, and across all domains \Sys{}-based data leads to the highest fine-tuned model accuracy.
+\paragraph{Fine-tuned Model Accuracy.} We now show the utility of \Sys{}-generated datasets as a whole.
+In \cref{results-all-ft-accuracy}, we demonstrate the accuracy of a model fine-tuned on datasets generated using different methods. \Sys{}-generated data leads to better downstream models than data from either Base or Instruct models almost uniformly, and across all domains training with \Sys{}-generated data leads to the highest model accuracy.

-Impressively, in \cref{prompt-main}, beyond just base and instruct sampling, we show that enhancing GPT-4o with \Sys{} using only a small base model like Llama-3.1-8B-Base produces \textbf{monotonically better} fine-tuning data than all prompting methods discussed in \cref{qd-investigation-results} that use only GPT-4o.
-These clear results showcase \Sys{}'s ability to out-perform the existing methods for high-quality, diverse data generation.
+Surprisingly, in \cref{prompt-main}, we find that \Sys{} using the small Llama-3.1-8B base model to generate data and GPT-4o as a refiner, \textbf{outperforms} all advanced prompting methods discussed in \cref{qd-investigation-results} applied to GPT-4o directly.
+These clear results showcase \Sys{}'s ability to out-perform existing methods for high-quality, diverse data generation in few-shot settings.

-Focusing on the RAFT domains, \Sys{} improves upon the standard SOTA pipeline for fine-tuning LLMs for RAG by up to 18.4\%, as seen with the 8B family on HotpotQA (standard RAFT is implemented in our Instruct generation results). \Sys{} with both model families also outperforms existing RAFT pipelines on PubMedQA.
-While \Sys{} with the Llama 3.1 70B family does not improve upon RAFT for HotpotQA, switching out the Llama-3.1-70B-Instruct refiner for GPT-4o does lead to an improvement (\cref{appendix_core}).
+On RAFT domains, \Sys{} improves upon the standard state-of-the-art pipeline for fine-tuning LLMs for RAG (RAFT) by up to 18.4\%, as seen with the 8B family on HotpotQA (standard RAFT is represented in our Instruct generation results). \Sys{} with both model families also outperforms existing RAFT pipelines on PubMedQA.

 On GSM8K, \Sys{} is the only method that provides useful training data.
-The un-trained model performance was 21.8\%, and fine-tuning on \Sys{} generated data achieves accuracies of 24.9\% and 32.8\% with the Llama 8B and 70B families, respectively.
+The un-trained model performance was 21.8\%, and fine-tuning on \Sys{}-generated data achieves accuracies of 24.9\% and 32.8\% with the Llama 8B and 70B families, respectively.
 Accuracy when training with data generated by single model methods either decreased accuracy or had little difference.
-In fact, training on data generated by Llama-3.1-70B-Instruct led to an accuracy of just 17.8\%, which \Sys{} with Llama-3.1-70B-Base refined by GPT-4o outperforms by 101\% (35.8\% accuracy).
+In fact, training on data generated by Llama-3.1-70B-Instruct led to an accuracy of just 17.8\%, which \Sys{} with Llama-3.1-70B-Base refined by GPT-4o outperforms by over $2\times$ (35.8\% accuracy).